How to fix your post-pregnancy belly? Everything to know about the Tummy Tuck

 4. Try Liposuction for stubborn baby fat.
 Liposuction is minimally invasive and removes subcutaneous fat, usually from the midsection, to improve the appearance of the waist and hips.

 5. Opt for a Tummy Tuck surgery.
 The abdominoplasty is useful for removing excess skin, fat and severe stretch marks from the stomach.
 The patient can benefit from a flatter and tighter tummy after giving birth.
+Candidates should be close to their ideal weight and, if possible, have returned to their pre pregnancy weight before considering surgery for the best outcomes.

 Womens belly